 These taxonomy relationships reflect the relationships of the standards themselves:

-• Single: Represents a single organisation writing standards on both topics, this would be the case if a financial standards setter extended their definitions with ESG elements.
+- Single: Represents a single organisation writing standards on both topics, this would be the case if a financial standard setter extended their definitions with ESG elements.

 All these models are supported in XBRL, meaning that the standard setter now has the choice of how to engineer the desired relationship to others.